mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disables-employee-access-new-outlook.md

     Input set-CASMailbox <Email being changed> -OneWinNativeOutlookEnabled <$true>  if  or <$false>
     ```

-You can use the following command to confirm that the new Outlook for Windows is disabled for your account:
+You can also use the following command to confirm that the new Outlook for Windows is disabled for your account:

 ```PowerShell
 Get-CASMailbox <email being checked> | Select *